TickingClock1992/RIdeogram/README.md

 ![image](https://github.com/TickingClock1992/RIdeogram/blob/master/images/example8.jpg)

-If you want to move the Legend, then you need to modify the argument 'Lx' and 'Ly', i.e., "160" and "35".<br>
+If you want to move the Legend, then you need to modify the argument 'Lx' and 'Ly'(default values are "160" and "35", separately).<br>
 'Lx' means the distance between upper-left point of the Legend and the leaf margin; 'Ly' means the distance between upper-left point of the Legend and the upper margin.

 ```
-ideogram(karyotype, mydata, mydata_interval, c("navy", "white", "firebrick3"), 100, 80, 25, svgfile)
+ideogram(karyotype, mydata, mydata_interval, c("navy", "white", "firebrick3"), width = 100, Lx = 80, Ly = 25)
 svg2pdf(svgfile, pdffile)
 ```